earthbucks/earthbucks/docs/prompt.md

 ---

-ScriptNum and PUSHDATA
+ScriptNum, PUSHDATA, CODESEPARATOR, and Hash Functions

-March 31, 2024
+April 1, 2024

 - ScriptNum, the type of number that lives on the stack during script execution, now supports numbers bigger than 4 bytes and is encoded in big endian two's